| |

 How do I obtain the Professional Ethics course?

-Can I get a license by reciprocity since I am licensed in another state?
+Can I get a license by reciprocity since I am licensed in another jurisdiction?

-What are the steps in the application process?
+What are the steps in the certification/reinstatement application process?

-Can I count the Becker Exam Prep Review courses toward my certification hours?
+Can I count exam prep review courses toward my certification hours?

 |